Brexit information for EU & EEA and Swiss Nationals

 If you have a Pre-settled or Settled status under the EU Settlement Scheme (EUSS) then you will be able to continue to live, work and study in the UK without restrictions whilst you hold valid Pre-Settled/Settled Status.

-If you are currently in the UK but have not yet applied for the EU Settlement Scheme and want to remain in the UK after the end of the transition period on the 31 December 2020, you will need to have permission to remain in the UK.
-This will need to be either through the EU Settlement Scheme, or through another category of the Immigration Rules, that will be in place from 1 January 2021.
+If you are currently in the UK but have not yet applied for the EU Settlement Scheme and want to remain in the UK ,you will need to have permission to remain in the UK.
+This will need to be either through the EU Settlement Scheme, or through another category of the Immigration Rules, that are now in place.

 Applications to the EU Settlement Scheme are currently free and for more information on how to apply under the EU Settlement Scheme please see the UK Council for International Student Affairs webpages.